risingwavelabs/risingwave-docs-legacy/docs/key-concepts.md

 ### Streaming database

-A streaming database is broadly defined as a data store designed to collect, process, and/or enrich streams of data in real-time, typically immediately after the data is created.
+A streaming database is broadly defined as a data store designed to collect, process, and/or enrich streams of data in real time, typically immediately after the data is created.

 ### Stream processing